burkemw3/syncthingfuse/status.md

 ----

 - long running process
-  - serve file contents (rwfolder.go pullerRoutine)
-  - update Model from peers
+  - update Model from more than one peer
   - cache file contents
   - should probably prevent spotlight indexing (metadata_never_index)
   - support symlinks